New York City

 El Rey Coffee Bar & Luncheonette: A tiny coffee shop that also serves incredible, healthy-slanted food, like awesome avocado flatbread with two poached eggs and the best kale salad I've had in New York.

-The Stanton Social: Cool spot for a Lower East Side night.
-Small plates, good for groups too.
+The Stanton Social: Even though this was the hot spot in 2011, I still like it.
+Small plates, good for groups.
 99 Stanton St nr.
 Ludlow

 Bubby's: Go early to avoid a wait and stroller gridlock, but it's one of TriBeCa's best spots for family brunch.
 Famous pancakes are a must.